innocodive/lets-learn-es2015/lesson2.md

 <h4>Spread or Rest Operator</h4>

 ES6 introduced a new operator called <b>Spread/Rest Operator (...)</b>.
+Main reason behind the introduction of the `REST parameter` is to replace `arguments` array-like object.
 Have a look at the example below:

 ```javascript
 	function foo(...args) {